-The Year 10 students complete an independent unit in Religious Education with their assessment focusing specifically on social justice and their work as Mentors.
-Upon the successful completion of their course they will receive a Certificate II in Active Volunteering.
+The Year 10 students in Mentors complete assessment focusing specifically on social justice and their work as Mentors and in relation to the Certificate II course.
+Upon the successful completion of their course, students receive a Certificate II in Active Volunteering.